 This means that the proofreader's mastery of the subject matter and source language is irrelevant.
 In general, the time required to proofread a text is directly proportional to the number of words that it contains, hence proofreading services are usually based on word count.

-But clients often request proofreading for texts which really need a full editing pass first, a misunderstanding (unacceptable from translation companies.
-By the way, we also have a page dedicated to translation companies) perpetuated by the lexical confusion between editing and proofreading.
+But clients often request proofreading for texts which really need a full editing pass first, a misunderstanding (unacceptable from translation companies) perpetuated by the lexical confusion between editing and proofreading.
+By the way, we also have a page dedicated to translation companies.

-The reality is that translations produced by non-native speakers of the target language—a very frequent phenomenon—almost always contain far too many grammatical and syntax errors in addition to a writing style that necessitates a complete overhaul, or even a new translation.
+The reality is that translations produced by non-native speakers of the target language—a very frequent phenomenon—almost always contain far too many grammatical and syntax errors in addition to translation errors and a writing style that necessitates a complete overhaul, or even a new translation.